 Crocus bulbs to buy now

-It’s a bit early to plant tulips, and snowdrops are best planted ‘in the green’ after flowering rather than as dry bulbs, but now is a perfect time to get crocuses in for the spring.
+It’s still a bit early to plant tulips (end October), and snowdrops are best planted ‘in the green’ after flowering rather than as dry bulbs, but you still have time to get crocuses in for the spring.

 They are our first blast of dazzling colour after the muted hues of winter.
 Here are some of our recommendations…